 It’s not secret that tracking what you eat on a daily basis is the best and quickest way to achieve the body you want.
 People do it to lose weight and people do it to build muscle.
 The concept of tracking to lose weight can be fairly simple, calories in through food & drink < calories burned through daily activity.
 While this method is easier said than done, it is effective to help lose weight.
 But what if you don’t want to JUST lose weight.
-What if you want to achieve your ideal weight AND be as strong and muscular as possible (like Pat)?
+What if you want to achieve your ideal weight AND be as strong and muscular as possible?
 This is where tracking your macronutrients proves beneficial.

 What are Macronutrients?
 Macros are simply carbs, protein, and fat.
 Your body needs carbs for energy, it uses calories from fat to optimize hormone function, and protein is a building molecule for muscles, tissues, etc. In a perfect world, your body would get an optimal dose of each in your daily diet.